msander/keycloak/keycloak-valkey/STATE.md

 - Evaluate deterministic seed data and concurrency scenarios to ensure session consistency during failover.

 ## Change Log
+- **v0.8.25-sequential-bootstrap**: Hardened the development stack helper to launch Keycloak nodes sequentially, add readiness probing, and tear down the stack automatically if either node exits.
 - **v0.8.19-devstack-foreground**: Updated the development Docker stack helper to run in the foreground and automatically tear down the stack when a Keycloak node exits with an error.
 - **v0.8.22-cluster-resolution**: Resolved public key cache/storage listeners through the Valkey cluster provider and retained graceful degradation only when clustering is disabled, supporting Keycloak clusters that rely on Valkey instead of Infinispan.
 - **v0.8.20-datastore-priority**: Ensured the Valkey datastore provider exposes a positive SPI order so Keycloak selects it as the default when the extension is installed, avoiding null datastore providers at runtime and covering the behaviour with a unit test.